complete-dope/complete-dope.github.io/_posts/2025-02-10-WebScraping.md

 CDP is a low level protocol, and it uses webdriver which is a high level prop to actually control the browser.

+## So at end we are left with 2 options ..

+In terms to getting detected as automated
+Webdriver most easily detected > then comes playwright > then comes request

+1. If the site is not anti bot detected : make a request using our normal playwright ..
+2. If its antibot detected : make a request using requests library .. that will pull static data ..

+Simple lets live with it ..